Find Cheap Life Insurance Quotes in Your Area

 Best life insurance options for seniors

-The best life insurance if you're over 60 years old depends on your financial situation, health and life insurance needs.
+The best life insurance if you're a senior over 60 years old depends on your financial situation, health and life insurance needs.
 When entering your senior years, it's a great idea to think about the remainder of your life, whether you have enough life insurance coverage and if there are better options available.

 Applicants in their 60s will find there are few eligibility restrictions for life insurance.

 However, not every policy is right for your situation, and it's important to decide whether you need life insurance for short-term or long-term needs.
 A short-term policy, like term life insurance with lengths of 10 to 20 years, can be great if you are still working and need income protection.
 Longer-term life insurance, like a permanent policy, may be a better choice to cover final expenses like a funeral or burial.

 We don't recommend standard whole or universal life insurance, as these types of insurance are expensive and are meant to be lifelong products that build cash value.